Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 // https://developer.wordpress.org/reference/hooks/save_post/

-In the step 2, I use the update_post_meta function.
-This function will save the data into the wp_postmeta table which stores all postmeta value in WordPress.
-If our custom fields never saved in the wp_postmeta table before, this function will create new entry in the wp_postmeta table for us.
-If our custom fields already stored in the wp_postmeta table, the update_post_meta function will update the data.
-And that’s how we save the data into database using update_post_meta function.
+In step 2, I use the update_post_meta function.
+This function will save the data into the wp_postmeta table, which stores all postmeta values in WordPress.
+If our custom fields have never been saved in the wp_postmeta table before, this function will create a new entry in the wp_postmeta table for us.
+If our custom fields are already stored in the wp_postmeta table, the update_post_meta function will update the data.
+And that’s how we save the data into the database using the update_post_meta function.

 Wp_postmeta table

-Once the data is saved to the database, you can check the data from wp_postmeta table.
-Each entry is saved with four fields which are meta_id, post_id, meta_key and meta_value.
+Once the data is saved to the database, you can check the data from the wp_postmeta table.
+Each entry is saved with four fields, which are meta_id, post_id, meta_key, and meta_value.

-You can use this SQL below for query the data that we just save.
-I use phpMyadmin for performing the query.
+You can use the SQL below to query the data that we just saved.
+I use phpMyAdmin for performing the query.

 SELECT * FROM `wp_postmeta`